jhji-soochow/MAIN/README.md

 **Note:** This is a re-implemented version for readers to train and test our code.
 For only conducting a comparison with our results in the MAIN paper.
 You can download some results from [here](https://drive.google.com/drive/u/0/folders/1yO2dyG3sbnCAbSF787Os-6TtlMlc2jzj), including the *ground-truth images*, our *produced results*, and the *exploited evluation methods* (in Matlab).

-In this repository, you can train your own model from scratch, and test the trained on the provided ground-truth images.
-Or, you can download our pre-trained model and use it to enlarge your images.
+In this repository, you can train your own model from scratch, and test the trained model on the provided ground-truth images.
+Or, you can download our pre-trained model and use it to interpolate your images. [coming soon]

 The Dependencies are listed as follows:
 * Python 3.6